yaroslaff/evalidate/README.md

 *result* - if success==True, result is result of expression.
 If success==False, result is string with error message, like "ERROR: Runtime error (NameError): name 'aaa' is not defined"

 safeeval doesn't throws any exceptions

 ### evalidate()
 ```python
 node = evalidate(expression,safenodes=None,addnodes=None)
 ```
-evalidate() performs parsing of python expession, validates it, and returns python AST (Abstract Syntax Tree) structure, which can be later compiled and executed
+evalidate() is main (and recommended to use) method, performs parsing of python expession, validates it, and returns python AST (Abstract Syntax Tree) structure, which can be later compiled and executed
 ```python
 code = compile(node,'<usercode>','eval')
 eval(code)
 ```

-evalidate() throws ValueError if it doesn't like source code (if it has unsafe operations).
+evalidate() throws ValueError if it doesn't like source code (if code has unsafe operations).

-Even if evalidate is successful, this doesn't guarantees that code will run well, For example, code still can have NameError (if tries to access undefined variable) or ZeroDivisionError.
+Even if evalidate is successful, this doesn't guarantees that code will run well, For example, code still can have NameError (if tries to access undefined variable) or ZeroDivisiosnError.

 Examples
 ---